Chairman of Carey. His practice focuses on corporate and business law, mergers and acquisitions, project finance, and

 Member of the panel of arbitrators of the Arbitration Center of the Chamber of Commerce of Santiago.

-Chairman of Moneda Chile Fund, Vice-Chairman of AFP Provida, Quebrada Blanca and Enaex, and Chairman of corporations such as Masisa and Cementos Melón.
+Chairman of Moneda Chile Fund, Vice-Chairman of AFP Provida and Quebrada Blanca, and member of the Board of Directors of corporations such as Masisa, Cementos Melón and GNL Quintero.
 He is also member of the Board of Directors of Instituto Libertad, Corporación del Patrimonio Cultural and of Centro de Estudios Internacionales of the Universidad Católica.